tableau/hyper-db/website/docs/sql/scalar_func/datetime.md

     Result: 1

 The first day of a week is set to Monday.
-The first day of the year 2023 is `2022-12-26`, since this is the first Monday, starting with which, the week has at least 1 day in year 2023.
+The first day of the year 2023 is `2022-12-26`, since this is the first Monday, starting with which the week has at least 1 day in year 2023.

     SELECT EXTRACT(localized_week FROM timestamp '2023-01-01', first_day_of_localized_week => 1, minimal_days_in_localized_first_week => 2);